-Raised in La Mesa, California, Newmark played wide receiver for two years at San Diego Mesa College, before transferring to the University of San Diego for one year, where injuries ended his playing career.
-Newmark holds a degree in Social Sciences.
+Raised in La Mesa, Calif., Newmark played wide receiver for two years at San Diego Mesa College, before transferring to the University of San Diego for one year, where injuries ended his playing career.
+He holds a degree in social sciences.

-Newmark and his wife, Jennifer, reside in Commerce Township, Michigan with their daughters Laci, Kendall and Ava.
+Newmark and his wife, Jennifer, reside in Commerce Township, Mich. with their daughters Laci, Kendall and Ava.